mozzherina/ontouml-vp-plugin/README.md

-# OntoUML Plugin for Visual Paradigm
+# OntoUML & ExpO Plugin for Visual Paradigm

 This project contains a [Visual Paradigm](https://www.visual-paradigm.com/) plugin that enables the development of OntoUML models.